krauseannelize/notes-google-data-analytics-prof/3-Prepare-Data-for-Exploration/3-Database-essentials.md

 ## Activity: Inspect a dataset

-In this activity, we are guided through the process of inspecting a dataset to determine whether the data provided is sufficient to answer stakeholder questions.
-My analysis of the activity **"Inspect a dataset"** can be viewed [here](/activities/spreadsheets/c03m03-ice-cream-sales-analysis.md).
+In this activity, I am guided through the process of inspecting a dataset to determine whether the data provided is sufficient to answer stakeholder questions.
+My analysis of the activity **Inspect a dataset** can be viewed [here](/activities/spreadsheets/c03m03-inspect-dataset/c03m03-ice-cream-sales-analysis.md).

 ---